jvherck/dicebear/README.md

 print(av.url_png)

-image: PIL.Image.Image = av.pillow()
+image: Image.Image = av.pillow()
 # converts the DAvatar into a Pillow Image object
 ```

 ## CLI Usage
 Since version 0.4.0 there's a CLI for DiceBear.
-It can quickly create one or more avatars at a time
+It can quickly create one or more avatars at a time,
 but it can't take options.

 __To use the CLI go to__ https://github.com/jvherck/dicebear-cli __and use `pip install dicebear-cli` to install the CLI__